Arcadier/Plugin-Coding-Tutorials/Change an existing page on buyer portal/README.md

 ===
 Adding changes to the buyers' portal is very to do using simple JavaScript and a quick inspection of the HTML tags of the page that you want to change.

 For example if you want to add a button to the item details page of a marketplace, simply code as you would normally code an HTML button (but in JS), and place it in the container you want.
+More information about choosing the page and user for which you want your code to be used is found [here.](https://github.com/Arcadier/Tutorials/blob/master/Selecting%20on%20which%20page%20and%20for%20which%20user%20my%20code%20executes.md)

 ```javascript
 if($('body').hasClass('item-detail-page')){  //if the page is the item detail page